Signal Aspects and Indications — Principal Running Signals

 Starter

 This governs exit from the most advanced section within station limits, and entrance to the block section ahead.
+It marks the limit up to which a normal train can stand at a station.
+(Shunting movements can go beyond the starter when intermediate or advanced starters are provided.)
 Normally it is the last stop signal on departing from a station unless an advanced starter is present.
 If an advanced starter is provided, the starter may protect facing points to another running line at the same station.
 Starter signals are provided at most stations, but there are some without them.
-If the starter is not provided station working rules prescribe when trains may proceed to the next block section; usually tangible authority to proceed such as a Neale's ball token or paper line clear ticket are needed.
+If the starter is not provided, station working rules prescribe when trains may proceed to the next block section; usually tangible authority to proceed such as a Neale's ball token or paper line clear ticket are needed.

-If a starter is provided for each of several converging lines exiting a station, they are provided so as to protect each line from fouling the adjacent lines.
-If a single starter is provided for several converging lines exiting a station, it is placed beyond the trailing points of the convergences.
+If there are several converging lines exiting a station, each is usually provided with a starter so as to protect each line from fouling the adjacent lines.
+If a single starter is provided for several converging lines exiting a station (this is rare), it is placed beyond the trailing points of the convergences.
 In some areas, a starter signal may be set up so that it does not shift to the Proceed indication unless the train slows down to a particular speed (or stops) before reaching it (in such cases the home signal at the entrance to the block is usually at Caution).
 Shunting cannot take place without special instructions beyond the starter if it is the last stop signal at the station.

-Normally the starter signal shows a 'Proceed' indication (green signal) to indicate that a train may leave the station, but in some cases an 'Attention' or 'Caution' indication (double yellow / yellow) may be used to allow the train to leave the station (and make the platform available for another train) but at a reduced speed.
-On Konkan Railway lines it has been observed [4/01] that the 'Attention' indication (double yellow) is routinely used for the starter signal.
+Normally the starter signal shows a Proceed indication (green signal) to indicate that a train may leave the station, but in some cases an Attention or Caution indication (double yellow/yellow) may be used to allow the train to leave the station (and make the platform available for another train) but at a reduced speed.
+On Konkan Railway lines it has been observed (04/2001) that the Attention indication (double yellow) is routinely used for the starter signal.

-A starter signal may have additional lamps or signs such as 'M', 'B', etc. to indicate which tracks the train will depart on (mainline, branch line, etc.).
+A starter signal may have additional lamps or signs such as ‘M’, ‘B’, etc. to indicate which tracks the train will depart on (mainline, branch line, etc.), in the case of diverging lines beyond the starter.
+Multiple semaphores or colour-light signals may also be used (bracketed starters), or route indicators.

 Advanced Starter

 This is an optional signal.
 It is a stop signal provided ahead of the starter signal, and therefore if present it is the last stop signal on departing station limits.
 The advanced starter allows shunting operations beyond the starter.
 Normally shunting may not take place beyond the advanced starter.
 Otherwise the advanced starter, if present, functions just like the starter signal to control exit from station limits and entrance to the block section ahead.
-It is placed ahead of all trailing points for converging lines exiting the station.
+It is placed ahead of all trailing points for converging lines exiting the station, and therefore, there is usually just one advanced starter for all the lines at the station.

 Intermediate starters may be provided between the starter and advanced starter to split up the section into smaller sub-sections and provide finer control over train movements and shunting operations.
 Intermediate starters are placed to the rear of the fouling points of the points they protect.